SHND/args-command-router/README.md

 When a Route callback is called, some data will be passed to it through parameters.

-The first parameter is **input**. it contains couple of properties and methods about the input to the app:
+The first parameter is **input**.
+It contains a couple of properties and methods about the input to the app:

 - `command` property returns the Command for the current route.
 - `params` property returns the parameters passed inside the command arguments passed to the app.
 - `shortSwitches` property returns all short switches.
-- `longSwitches` property return all long swtiches.
+- `longSwitches` property return all long switches.
 - `switches` property returns an aggregate of short and long switches
-- `all` property returns aggegate of params, shortSwitches and longSwitches.
+- `all` property returns aggregate of params, shortSwitches, and longSwitches.

 The second parameter is **next()** method.
-By default, whenever a route is matched, no further routes will be checked. by calling `next()` in your routes, you are specifying that after finishing executing the current route, go for the next matched route and run that.
+By default, whenever a route is matched, no further routes will be checked.
+By calling `next()` in your routes, you are specifying that after finishing executing the current route, go for the next matched route and run that.

 ```js
 app.route('check/file/:file_url', (inputs, next) => {